PDBeurope/arpeggio/README.md

-# Disclaimer

-This is a slightly refactored version of the original code by Harry Jubb.
-Main changes are:

-* Python 3 support
-* Modular architecture to make Arpeggio PIP installable.
-* Support for mmCIF format to process also larger structures.
-* Results in JSON format.
-* Few bug fixes

-# Outline
+# arpeggio

-Arpeggio calculates interatomic contacts based on the rules defined in [CREDO](http://marid.bioc.cam.ac.uk/credo).
-The program is freely available and requires only Open Source dependencies.
+`arpeggio` is a library, that can be used to calculate interatomic contacts in a protein based on the rules defined in [CREDO](https://pubmed.ncbi.nlm.nih.gov/19207418/).
+This library only supports protein structures in mmCIF format.

-If you make use of Arpeggio, please cite the following article:
+If you make use of `arpeggio`, please cite the following article:

 Harry C Jubb, Alicia P Higueruelo, Bernardo Ochoa-Montaño, Will R Pitt, David B Ascher, Tom L Blundell, [Arpeggio: A Web Server for Calculating and Visualising Interatomic Interactions in Protein Structures](https://doi.org/10.1016/j.jmb.2016.12.004).